DIY Pumpkin Spice Bath Tea, for an Autumn Soak

 How to make Pumpkin Spice Bath Tea:

-In a large glass bowl combine fine mineral salt, pumpkin seed oil, and nutmeg essential oil.
+In a large glass bowl combine fine Epsom salt, pumpkin seed oil, and nutmeg essential oil.
 Stir thoroughly to evenly coat mineral salt.
-Add loose leaf pumpkin spice tea, toasted quinoa flakes, and pumpkin pie spice.
+Add loose-leaf pumpkin spice tea, toasted quinoa flakes, and pumpkin pie spice.
 Stir well to combine and pour into muslin bags or airtight containers.

 Yields 10 ounces